 I'm also thinking about how our worship experiences can become focused during the Lenten season.
 For instance, a pastor might change the nature of the congregation’s worship space in order to help people understand God and faith in different ways.
 I found a blog, http://pubpastor.blogspot.com/2010/02/lent-worship-space-transformation.html, that described ways this congregation has experimenting with worship space and styles.

 How wonderful!
-I pray fervently for any pastor who attempts such a thing.
-It’s not good when a pastor takes a “This is good for you” attitude with the congregation.
-On the other hand, a pastor needs to find helpful ways to challenge people that does not elicit so much frustration from the congregation that the purpose is defeated.
-I remember visiting a church years ago; suddenly the older lady to our right angrily reached over and snatched the hymnal from the pew rack in front of us.
-We’d taken her pew spot and she got back at us by claiming “her” hymnal, so my wife and I had nothing to use for singing!
+I pray for any pastor who tries to find helpful ways to challenge people that does not elicit so much frustration from the congregation that the purpose is defeated.
+I remember visiting a church years ago; suddenly the older lady to our right reached over and snatched the hymnal from the pew rack in front of us.
+We’d taken her pew spot--we literally had taken away her "worship place"---and she got back at us by claiming “her” hymnal, so my wife and I had nothing to use for singing!
 With some church folk so stuck in their ways--and punitive if you upset them--the pastor has to use patience, discernment, and prayer in order to challenge folk in their worship.
 A pastor can make Lent-oriented worship changes that are both interesting and spiritually helpful so that people can experience God in fresh ways that, in turn, can build upon their previous experiences of God.

 The main “place” of Lent is God!
 You can think of God as a place!
 It’s a venerable tradition.
 I noted in my book that the Bible sometimes “localizes” God’s presence, as on the mountains of Exodus 19 and 1 Kings 19, and verses like Deut.
 16:16 and Isaiah 8:18.
 But these have to do with God’s desire to be present in certain places rather than a limitation to which God is obliged.
 Even the holy Temple is not the special place of God apart from his will (e.g., Jer.
 7:1-7; 22:16, Isaiah 66:1-2, Acts 7:48-50).